thelonelinux/LeetCode_SWE_IntervLearn_AllInOne/src/Core_Java_Learning/Java_Readme.md

 * Link to follow - https://www.linkedin.com/pulse/java-annotations-rahul-ranjan/
 * In Layman words -
   * It was introduced in java 5.
-  * Annotations are java constructs which decorate a class, method, field, parameter, variable, constructor, or package.
+  * Annotations are java constructs which DECORATES a class, method, field, parameter, variable, constructor, or package.
-  * It acts like Metadata attribute to define the class.
+  * It acts like METADATA attribute to define the class.
     * So to decorate Class we use @Controller (For Controller Class), @Service (For service class), @SpringBootApplication, @Entity, @Component and so on
     * To decorate Method we use @Override, @PostMapping (To make that method as some Post verb)
     * To decorate variable we use @id (To make that variable as primary key in Entity class table)